 Get excited, friend: These are cut-out cookies that hold their shape, taste fantastic, and are super easy to make!
-This delicious cut-out sugar cookie recipe is perfect for baking classic Christmas cookies that you’ll love making & sharing with others.
+These easy cut-out sugar cookies are perfect for baking classic Christmas cookies that you’ll love making & sharing with others.
 (Plus, they make for absolutely gorgeous Christmas cookies that everyone will be drooling over!)

 The hunt for the perfect cut-out sugar cookie recipe is no more!
 Friend, this is IT.